Paracosm-Daemon/Weaver/CONTRIBUTING.md

 ## Documentation

 Contributions to documentation are some of the most useful for Weaver.
 Generally, the documentation was written to hopefully clarify all of Weaver and how to use it, from the usage to the execution model, though there are always possibilities that something was wrong or mistyped.
-If you notice any misspellings, bad phrasing, dead links, et cetera, you're free to make an issue or pull request to have what you spotted fixed.
+If you notice any misspellings, bad phrasing, et cetera, you're free to make an issue or pull request to have what you spotted fixed.

 ## Bug Reports